racoelhosilva/PFL_replica/README.md

 ## Considerations for Game Extensions

 For this game, we agreed that part of what makes is special is the simplicity of the rules.
-Some examples of additional rules were provided in the original game description, but we didn't find any of them to be particularly fitting as they tended to involve completely game-changing mechanics.
+Some examples of additional rules were provided in the original game description, but we didn't find any of them to be particularly fitting, as they tended to involve completely game-changing mechanics.
 We also considered prompting user input for the board size, but it couldn't be much less than 8x8 (because of the board setup) and larger board sizes would only make the games less interesting as most of the moves would just be passive, so we decided against it.

 Nonetheless, we kept the game implementation flexible to allow for variable board sizes and additional rules to be added in the future easily (although the interface might need some small adjustments).
 The interface is also extendable to allow the user to choose the theme and other parameters.
 Finally, we also implemented a third level of AI using Minimax to make the game more challenging (more details below).